SamHH/portfolio/README.md

 ## Which technologies are in use here?

-This project runs Node on the backend with various npm dependencies such as Express and nodemon
+This project runs Node on the backend with various npm dependencies such as Express

 ### Meanwhile, on the frontend...